EdaEhler/MitoPathoPy/README.md

 # MitoPathoPy
 Search for potential pathological mutations in your human full mtDNA sequence
+Author: Edvard Ehler, PhD (edvard.ehler@img.cas.cz)
+Year: 2020

 ---------------------------
 This tool will search for the (potential) pathological mutations in you mtDNA samples.
 To get the right input format, please, use the Haplogrep 2 (https://haplogrep.i-med.ac.at/app/index.html) tool to turn your sequences (fastas) into HSD format file.
 Haplogrep can be also downloaded and run localy (https://github.com/seppinho/haplogrep-cmd).
 Pathological mtDNA mutations are taken from data published at https://www.mitomap.org/MITOMAP.